When you arrive

 - You complete every section of the form below and return it to us as soon as you have your flight details

-- You need to agree your arrival date with your accommodation provider
+- You have agreed your arrival date with your accommodation provider in advance of your arrival

 For more information about travelling to the UK to study, please visit these websites: